thehighnibble/thehighnibble.github.io/docs/vt132/README.md

 - connects to the RC2014 over the Tx2/Rx2 lines (Pins 35 & 36) of the RC2014 Enhanced Bus
 - takes power from the bus from Gnd/5V (Pins 17 & 18)
-- includes a dedicated 6-pin FTDI header with dedicated UART for (re)programming and for debug log monitoring
 - implements a minimal set of 'AT' commands enabling it to behave as a serially connected modem
 - supports storing all 'S' register settings in non-volatile storage (NVRAM)
 - settings can be restored from NVRAM or restored to 'factory' defaults